Last Updated: June 22, 2026

 First, tap marketing experts to understand audience behaviors based on past and present patterns.
 Determine which products drive the most traffic to the site, and which make it to the online shopping cart.

-From there, ensure your fulfillment team is working in tandem to meet demand, quickly fill orders, and alert the team promptly for low-stock items.
+From there, ensure your fulfillment team works in tandem to meet demand, quickly fill orders, and promptly alert the team to low-stock items.
 This avoids frustrating stockouts, which will often lead customers to competing retailers.

 Moral of the story: be there when customers are ready to buy.